Sign-up today to join over 9 million learners already on ALISON:

 Institutions fulfilling the requirements for these areas may be granted accreditation.

 Accreditation generally means that a provider or programme has been evaluated by an independent group, and meets the standards of that accrediting agency.
 As seen, there are many options for accreditation.
 The process is VOLUNTARY; it is not required to operate.
 Smaller programmes often cannot fund the cost of such an ongoing review process.

-In an effort to keep programme costs down accesible format of ALISON, ALISON has not sought to be, nor has been approved by any accrediting body and does not represent itself as an “accredited” programme of any of these organisations.
+In an effort to keep programme costs down, ALISON has not sought to be, nor has been approved by any accrediting body and does not represent itself as an “accredited” programme of any of these organisations.

 ALISON has built a reputation around the world for providing high-quality learning services.
 ALISON courses are devised in accordance with best practices worldwide.
-Standards applied mirror those instituted by the Microsoft Corporation (IT Literacy), the British Council (English Learning), the Australian High School standards (our school curriculum courses) and the Health and Safety Authority.
+Standards applied mirror those instituted by the Microsoft Corporation (IT Literacy), the Health and Safety Authority (Health & Safety) and the Australian High School standards (our school curriculum courses).
 ALISON maintains and builds upon the highest standards of courseware pedagogy and relevance.
 Many ALISON courses match the exact curriculum requirements of leading certifications.
 For other courses, the curriculum chosen by ALISON is deemed by experts as the most appropriate for the level of course offered.
 ALISON Certificates of Completion provide evidence that the learner has acquired the relevant knowledge/skill-set.

 ALISON offers an additional feature, not available from traditional course providers.
 The ALISON Test feature enables the testing of the knowledge level of ALISON graduates online, anywhere, at any time.
 The facility is used by employers, organisations and institutions around the world.
 No other method of learning offers such a dynamic validation of competence and knowledge.